Integral period relations and congruences: Introduction

-In this paper, we prove this conjecture as stated by Hida for an even quadratic character.
-In the odd case, we prove a similar statement but one needs to replace the congruence module of $C_1$-type by the one of $C_0$-type.
-Their orders may not be equal in that case as the Hecke algebra is not complete intersection in general as some torsion might occur in the cohomology of the corresponding Bianchi variety.
-Let $F$ be the quadratic field associated to $\alpha$.
-These results are proved at the same time as an integral period relation for the quadratic base change map $\varphi\colon {}^L\GL_2{}_{/\Q}\to{}^L\Res_{F/\Q}\GL_2$.
-We prove these relations by proving two divisibilities between periods and certain L-values and then non base-change congruence ideals by using two complementary tools.
+These results are proved at the same time as an integral periods relation for the quadratic base change map $\varphi\colon {}^L\GL_2{}_{/\Q}\to{}^L\Res_{F/\Q}\GL_2$.
+We prove this periods relation by proving two divisibilities between periods and certain L-values and non base-change congruence ideals by using two complementary tools.
 The first one is a theorem of Cornut and Vatsal \cite{C02} and \cite{Va02} (and Chida-Hsieh \cite{CH16}) stating the non-vanishing modulo $p$ of twisted standard $L$ values.
 Their theorem requires an assumption which we will need to assume